A Word from Our President

 The Tennessee 4-H Foundation is an organization dedicated to creating and sustaining positive youth development opportunities for Tennessee 4-H Members.

-The Tennessee 4-H Club Foundation, Inc., better known as the Tennessee 4-H Foundation was formed in 1953 to support State 4-H Congress.
-The mission of the foundation has grown over the years to support all aspects of Tennessee 4-H. Each year the Tennessee 4-H Foundation provides over $1,500,000 in support of 4-H programs across the state.
+The Tennessee 4-H Foundation was formed in 1953 to support State 4-H Congress.
+The mission of the foundation has grown over the years to support all aspects of Tennessee 4-H. Each year the Tennessee 4-H Foundation provides nearly $3,000,000 in support of 4-H programs across the state.

 History